SCHOOLS ACTIVITY

 If you are interested in your school taking part, please contact us today!

-London Youth Games - Tag Rugby - Years 5, 6 & 7
+London Youth Games - Tag Rugby - Years 5&6 and Year 7

 The London Youth Games provides competitive sporting opportunities to over 100,000 young people across 32 boroughs across London every year.

-This year the London Youth Games includes schools tag rugby league competitions for Year 5&6 (Mixed Girls & Boys) and Year 7 (separate Girls and Boys competitions).
-These competitions are being supported by the RFL, the London Rugby League Foundation and Try Tag Rugby.
+In 2026 the London Youth Games will include schools tag rugby league competitions for Year 5&6 (Mixed Girls & Boys) and Year 7 (separate Girls and Boys competitions).
+These competitions are supported by the RFL, the London Rugby League Foundation and Try Tag Rugby.

-The Finals event is being held at Gunnersbury Park on 11 June, but many boroughs will be holding qualifying competitions before then, in order to select the school to represent the borough at the Finals.
+The Finals event will be held at Gunnersbury Park in June, with many boroughs holding qualifying competitions before then, in order to select the school to represent the borough at the Finals.

-If you would like to take part, please email Steve Guan at the RFL at Stephen.Guan@rfl.co.uk, or email us at londonrugbyleaguefoundationorg.com and we will point you in the right direction.
+If you would like to take part next year, please email Steve Guan at the RFL at Stephen.Guan@rfl.co.uk, or email us at londonrugbyleaguefoundationorg.com.

 National Champion Schools